zzyzxlab/tao.js/packages/docs/src/content/basics/wildcards.md

 ```

 _**Special Note:** there is no distinction between the 2 above, the second only includes the
-other 2 taople aspects for illustrative purposes._
+other 2 trigram aspects for illustrative purposes._

 ### Wilcard Handler for all AppCons of an Action